 The cost of the summer course will be INR 110970 (currency converter) for single room accommodation and INR 105470 (currency converter) for twin sharing accommodation.
 The amount covers all local costs, including the course fee, board and lodging at Tagore International Student Guest House, shorter field and study trips, and the use of medical facilities and the library at University of Hyderabad.
 Most of the reading material is also provided in photo copies or from the library.
 The cost does not include expenses for travels to and from Hyderabad, visa fees, or medical and travel insurance, for which the students need to pay by themselves.

 Click on Download for more information about the fee structure

 Click on Download for instructions on how to make the payment.

 Students apply to the summer course at University of Hyderabad by submitting an application to the International office at their university.
 If directly applying to NCI, then the application should include the following documents:

+A CV or other related material to support the application.
 The admission procedure is conducted by nomination, i.e. after the International offices have received and reviewed the applications they will nominate students qualified for the summer course to the Nordic Centre in India (NCI).
 The final selection of students is made by University of Hyderabad.
 The students admitted to the course will be given a letter of admission from University of Hyderabad and can apply for study visa through the Indian embassy in their home country.

 The summer course has four educational components: